 6. Don’t start SKUs with the number 0

-However, if you must it, never use it to start your SKU.
+However, if you must, never use it to start your SKU.
 Some software may interpret the number 0 as nothing and could omit the first digit.

 For example, if you use a SKU generator and your SKU for a particular brand of black hat reads as “023-HT-BLK” then one of the software integrations you use may interpret that as “23-HT-BLK”.

 A good warehouse management system will automatically flag a conflict if you try to create a SKU or load a product into the system when that SKU already exists for another product.

 If you’re using a SKU generator combined with good coding and architecture practices, you shouldn’t have to worry about duplicating SKUs.

-For manual SKU creation and manually loading SKUs into your products, be sure to double check your SKU codes.
-Especially when adding new products and new option codes to your architecture.
+For manual SKU creation and manually loading SKUs into your products, be sure to double-check your SKU codes—especially when adding new products and new option codes to your architecture.

 8. Don’t use spaces